A Unified Generalization Framework for Model Merging: Trade-offs, Non-Linearity, and Scaling Laws: Experiments

 \section{Experiments}

 In this section, we empirically validate the theoretical insights from Section \ref{sec:theoretical_analysis}.
-Our goal is to show that the proposed generalization bound accurately predicts the behavior of the merged model $\boldsymbol{x}_{avg}$ under different finetuning hyperparameters.
-We analyze the effects of finetuning steps ($K_i$), batch size ($b_i$), learning rate ($\eta_l$), data ratio ($\alpha_i$), and number of merged tasks ($N$).
+Our goal is to demonstrate that our proposed stability-based framework is not merely explanatory, but acts as a predictive science.
+Specifically, we aim to verify whether the derived Quantitative Scaling Laws (Remark \ref{re:different_hyper}) accurately predict the behavior of the merged model $\boldsymbol{x}_{avg}$ under diverse finetuning hyperparameters.
+We analyze the effects of finetuning steps ($K_i$), batch size ($b_i$), learning rate ($\eta_l$), data ratio ($\alpha_i$), and the number of merged tasks ($N$).
 Our code is publicly available at \url{https://gitcode.com/tanganke/stability_model_merging}.